rollmelette/rollmelette/README.md

 ### Running in production mode

-Once you built the Cartesi Machine snapshot, you can run the application with Sunodo by running `make run`.
+Once you built the Cartesi Machine snapshot, you can run the application with cartesi by running `make run`.
 After some time, you should see the output below in your terminal.
 You can now send advance-state and inspect-state inputs to the Rollmelette application inside the Cartesi machine.

 ```
-8db686eb-validator-1  | host-runner: ENABLE_SUNODO_NODE is not set, skip the host mode...
+8db686eb-validator-1  | host-runner: ENABLE_cartesi_NODE is not set, skip the host mode...
 8db686eb-validator-1  | Provisioning cartesi-machine snapshot...
 8db686eb-prompt-1     | Anvil running at http://localhost:8545
 8db686eb-prompt-1     | GraphQL running at http://localhost:8080/graphql